 Physical Science students have the choice to select Core Course Units offered by three departments out of the Departments of Chemistry, Computer Science, Mathematics and Physics.
 Mathematics Department offers three subject areas namely Mathematics, Applied Mathematics and Industrial Mathematics.
 Physical Science students must follow Core Course Units within three subject areas of their choice including mathematics during the first two academic years and the Semester I of Level III.
-During semester II of Level III they have freedom to select Course Units from among Optional Course Units available for Physical Science are given in the Section 3.11.
+During semester II of Level III they have freedom to select Course Units from among Optional Course Units available for Physical Science students.
+Course units available for different streams in Physical Science are given in the Section 3.11.